 For a free legal consultation with a cerebral palsy lawyer serving New York, call (212) 732-2929

 Cerebral Palsy Treatment

-Treating cerebral palsy is different depending on what type of cerebral palsy you have.
+Treating cerebral palsy is different depending on what type of cerebral palsy a child has.
 While cerebral palsy is incurable, the goal in every case is to help the person with cerebral palsy live as independent a life as possible.
-Treatment may involve a combination of the following kinds of physicians, therapists and specialists:
+Treatment may involve a combination of the following kinds of physicians, therapists, and specialists: